Siropalafraise/GOTWIC-AC-Bot/README.md

 # Installation
 [Click here](https://discord.com/api/oauth2/authorize?client_id=864522986995843113&permissions=3278848&scope=bot%20applications.commands) to add this bot to your Discord server.

-After inviting the bot in your Discord server, I will need:
+After inviting the bot in your Discord server, you will have to contact me for the set up process.
+I will need:

 0. Go to your account Setting, Advanced, Enable Developer Mode
 1. Name of your Discord server (case sensitive)